hperrin/svelte-material-ui/MIGRATING.md

 ## Breaking Changes

 - All "@material" packages you're using should be migrated to the equivalent "@smui" packages.
-- Simple Tooltips now require a Label component (can be imported from `@smui/tooltip` or `@smui/common`) wrapping their text.
+- Plain Tooltips now require a Label component (can be imported from `@smui/tooltip` or `@smui/common`) wrapping their text.
 (Rich tooltips still use the Content component.)
 - IconButton should now always contain at least one Icon child.
 - Kitchen now includes a `dismissIcon$` prefix.
 If you used `dismiss$class`, you should probably now change it to `dismissIcon$class`.
 - In Slider, the input now appears inside the "thumb" element.